Scroll to content

 Reading

 Your child will be given an opportunity to change their reading book each Wednesday on a 3-week rotation.
 On Wednesdays, children are encouraged to come straight in to share books, read with adults and other children and for their turn in the library.
-You child will have a reading book and at least 2 reading comprehension sheets per week, they can read from.
-Their reading folder must go between home and school every day.
-Your child must read 5 times per week and record each read in their reading record; at least one of these reads must be aloud to an adult and their record is to be signed each week by their parent/carer.
-Their reading records will be checked every Monday for these 5 reads (a change from each Friday).
-Research shows regularly reading aloud to someone, even if your child is a competent decoder, helps to develop vital reading comprehension skills, nurture a love of reading and become a successful all-round reader, which supports all subjects and interests.
-Sharing stories, discussing character motives, talking about what you've just read and trying to predict what will happen next, will all support your child's reading comprehension, vocabulary and spelling development.
-As well as all of this, reading helps develop an understanding of people and the world around them and feeds their imagination.
-All of this from one thing…Wow!
+Your child will have a reading book and at least 2 reading comprehension sheets per week, they can read from.
+Their Reading Folder must go between home and school every day.
+Your child must read 5 times per week and record each read in their Reading Record; at least one of these reads must be aloud to an adult and their record is to be signed each week by their parent/carer.
+Their reading records will be checked every Monday for these 5 reads.

 Homework